Interview with Cookbook Writers Heather & Lucinda Wallace

-Their new cookbook is called 101 Easy Peasy Cookie Recipes Cookbook and it is filled with "deliciously easy recipes" that are written for home cooks like myself who doesn't always understand all the jargon that goes with baking.
-I'm learn though.
+Their new cookbook is called 101 Easy Peasy Cookie Recipes Cookbook, and it is filled with "deliciously easy recipes" that are written for home cooks like myself who don't always understand all the jargon that goes with baking.
+I'm learning though.

 Interview with Heather and Lucinda Wallace

 Let's start out with how did you decide to write a cookbook about making cookies?